 To get coverage on your Mexico policy, you must have similar, corresponding coverage on your domestic car insurance policy.
 For example, you must have collision coverage and comprehensive coverage on your U.S. policy if you want to buy physical damage coverage on your Mexico policy.

 You may be eligible to buy Mexico tourist auto insurance if:

 - You're over age 21 (additional service fee applies for younger drivers)

 - You have a valid U.S. or Canada driver's license

 Mexico tourist auto insurance costs will vary based on length of stay, and potentially other factors that an Allstate agent can walk you through.
-Reach out to your local Allstate agent for more information on whether Mexico tourist auto insurance should be a part of your travel plans.
+Get a quote for more information on whether Mexico tourist auto insurance should be a part of your travel plans.